digao-dalpiaz/Dam/README.md

    *This is a label with HTML formatting component.
 The messages uses this component to display formatted text.*

-2. Open the package DamPackage in the Delphi.
-Then Build and Install.
+2. Open Dam.groupproj in the Delphi.

+3. Ensure Platform Win32 and Release config are selected at both packages.

+4. Right-click at root item in the tree and choose Build All.

+5. If you want to use 64 bit platform, select this platform at DamPackage and do a new Build in this package.

-3. Add "Lib" sub folder to Delphi Library Path (Tools\Options).
+6. Add "Win32\Release" sub folder to Delphi Library Path (Tools\Options), on 32-bit option.
+If you will use 64 bit platform, add "Win64\Release" sub folder on 64-bit option.

-4. Run AfterBuild.bat to publish DFM and RES to Lib folder.
+7. Run AfterBuild.bat to publish DFM and RES to Release folders.

 > Supports Delphi XE2..Delphi 10.3 Rio